 "Oh... sorry, again."
 She said and sat up, glancing away from him.
 Megan ran her hand back through her hair a bit nervously.
 Despite this being what felt like the millionth time she'd accidentally aroused him, she still felt weirdly embarrassed.

-“Don’t be.
-It’s just, yunno...
-I am a guy, and I reaalllyyy want you, and you’re naked... and rubbing against me.”
-Lucas said with a slight chuckle, trying to keep it light.
+"Don't be.
+It's just, yunno...
+I am a guy, and I reaalllyyy want you, and you're naked... and rubbing against me."
+Lucas said with a slight chuckle as he tried to keep it light.
 Megan felt her cheeks burn a bit.

 "I'm sorry," Megan said again.
 There was a brief moment of silence before Lucas sighed.

-“This is getting reaaalllyyy hard, and I mean that both literally.. and figuratively.”
+"This is getting reaaalllyyy hard, and I mean that both literally... and figuratively."
 He added in a slightly more serious tone.
-Megan kept her eyes averted, feeling extremely uncomfortable.
+Megan kept her eyes averted.
+She felt extremely uncomfortable.